nickyiliwang0000/h/react-and-firebase/authentication-with-firebase.md

 In past versions of our Firebase apps, we've configured them so **anyone** can read and write to the database.
 We're going to change this so that only users who are signed in can write to the database.

-Change your rules at 'Database' > 'Rules' and hit 'Publish' so that it the rules look like this:
+Change your rules at 'Database' > 'Rules' and hit 'Publish' so that the rules look like this:
 ```JSON
 {
   "rules": {